Balding Beards is reader-supported. When you buy through external links, we may earn an affiliate commission. Learn more.

 Water, Decyl Glucoside, Lauryl Betaine, Xantham Gum, Aloe Vera, Citric Acid, Benzoic Acid, Dehydroacetic Acid, Vitamin E, Peppermint Oil, Eucalyptus Oil, Lemongrass Oil.

-In fact, using that shampoo is bad for your beard, which will talk about a little later.
+In fact, using that shampoo is bad for your beard, which we’ll talk about a little later.

 For now, let’s stick with how to wash a beard, which seems simple enough.
 Deceptively simple, that is.